Introduction to health and public health: key concepts

 Public health as a collective effort

-This definition is only a simplification of other more complete and advanced definitions for the purpose of dissemination.
-However, it helps us to focus on some key characteristics of public health as an art or science: coordination among actors in a health system, emphasis on prevention, a population-based approach with a goal of social justice and equity, and a series of essential functions.
+Today we can understand public health as an organised effort to prevent disease and to protect and promote the health of the population (Winslow, 1920).
+This definition is a simplification for educational purposes of other more complete and advanced ones.
+However, it helps us to focus on some key characteristics of public health as an art or science: the coordination between actors in a health system, the emphasis on prevention, the population-level perspective with a goal of social justice and equity, and a series of essential functions.

 Essential public health functions